 She combines hypnosis with mindfulness and acceptance-based interventions, including acceptance and commitment therapy (ACT), self-compassion practices, and dialectical behavior therapy (DBT), which she received from her APA-accredited doctoral program.
 Dr. Glazer has also trained in a myriad of other forms of therapy, including emotionally-focused and psychodynamic approaches that draw upon attachment theory.

-Dr. Glazer is an expert in the field of hypnosis, with an emphasis on sleep, insomnia, confidence, motivation, eating disorders, ADHD, anxiety, infertility and trauma.
+Dr. Glazer is an expert in the field of hypnosis, with an emphasis on grief, self-esteem, social anxiety, and relational trauma.
 Her emphasis is on relationships, with others and with oneself, and how these relationships impact clients' beliefs about the world, behaviors and struggles.
 As the therapeutic relationship is a contributing force to a client’s process of change, Dr. Glazer strives to create an atmosphere of mutuality, safety and empathic understanding.
 Her style of therapy blends mindfulness-based approaches, attachment theory, relational psychoanalysis and self-psychology, and her work integrates hypnosis techniques within an interpersonal lens to address a variety of struggles.
 Dr. Glazer continues to deepen her training in hypnosis and mindfulness, with a commitment to ongoing learning and attention to current research on effective therapeutic techniques.